threader/PC-Tuning/docs/building.md

 ## Replacing Wallpapers

-- Run the command below to replace all backgrounds & user profile ISO with solid black ISOs.
+- Run the command below to replace all backgrounds & user profile ISO with solid black images.
 Use the **--win7** argument if building Windows 7

     ```bat
     win-wallpaper.exe --dir "%MOUNT_DIR%" --rgb #000000
     ```

+## Integrating Required Files

+- Open the mounted directory with the command below

+    ```bat
+    explorer "%MOUNT_DIR%"
+    ```

+- Clone the repository & place the **prerequisites** folder & **win-debloat.sh**  in the mounted directory

 ## Unmount & Commit